davsec-teaching/ECS160-Winter2025/Homework-2.md

 But this time instead of running basic statistical analysis on these posts, you will design a pipeline of microservices that consists of the two microservices described.
 Each microservice will take the contents of a single message as input and process it, depending on the functionality of the microservice.

 - Microservice 1: A moderation service that checks the contents of the post against a list of "bad words."
-The moderation service returns `FAILED` if the post content fails the moderation.
-If it succeeds, it forwards the request to the next microservice.
-It will return the results of the second microservice to the client.
+The moderation service should return `FAILED` if the post content fails the moderation.
+If it succeeds, it should forward the request to the next microservice and will ultimately return the results of the second microservice to the client.
 - Microservice 2: A tagging service that will analyze the contents of the post and tag the post if it is discussing software security.
 To perform this check you will match the contents of the post against the list of security keywords.
 The service will return either `#security` (if the contents of the post match any of the security keywords), or an empty string if it does not.
 Sample keywords to match against are `[security, encryption, decryption, Diffie Helman, password, ...]`.